O-Mutt/o-mutt.github.io/_posts/2013/2013-04-26-mvc-knowing-it-using-it.md

     return m_name;
   }
 }
-</pre> It may seem like it is slightly redundant to pass the person around the controller and view but with this setup we can swap in a new view that implements a new technology and don&#8217;t even have to bat an eye at how the controller will react.
+</pre> It may seem like it is slightly redundant to pass the person around the controller and view but with this setup we can swap in a new view that implements a new technology and don't even have to bat an eye at how the controller will react.
 It will just work.